swiftlang/swift-foundation/Proposals/NNNN-calendar-recurrence-rule.md

         ///
         /// Default value is `.nextTimePreservingSmallerComponents`
         public var matchingPolicy: Calendar.MatchingPolicy
-        /// Which dates to consider when two dates occur at the same time during
-        /// the day, but in different time zones due to a daylight saving switch public enum RepeatedTimePolicy : Sendable, Codable {
-            /// Consider only the earlier date
-            case onlyFirst
-            /// Consider only the later date
-            case onlyLast
-            /// Consider both dates
-            case both
-        }
         /// What to do when there are multiple recurrences occurring at the same
         /// time of the day but in different time zones due to a daylight saving
         /// transition.